ChuanyuXue/Incremental_GroupSpecific_Recommender_System/README.md

 |[biLouvain](https://github.com/paolapesantez/biLouvain)|-|

 ## Usage
-We provide a python script to run all experiments at once.
+We provide a python script to run a demo experiment.

-    python script/test.py

-Or you can run them one by one

-    python script/mov_mis.py
-    python script/mov_bipar.py
+    python script/demo.py
-    ...

 If you want to test on your own dataset, best to make sure the ID of users and items continuous and starts from 1.
 A good example of usage can be found in the any files located in scripts folder.